Frequently Asked Questions

 On the other hand, if you wait weeks or months to retain an attorney, valuable information which would be uncovered through a prompt investigation may be lost.
 If you are seriously injured, you need an attorney and, the sooner you retain one, the more likely you are to achieve fair compensation for your injuries.
 Memories fade and witnesses disappear.
 A prompt and thorough investigation makes a fair recovery much more likely.

 Don’t pick your attorney from solicitations you receive in the mail.
 A good way to select an attorney is to ask your friends and neighbors for referrals and not just to any attorney—you should inquire specifically about attorneys who focus on personal injury law.
 Like corporate law, criminal law, patent law, family law and many other areas of practice, it is essential that the attorney you select be experienced in personal injury matters.
 It is apparent from a review of the advertisements in the phone book that many attorneys think they can handle personal injury cases.
 In fact, very few know the ins and outs of personal injury and insurance law.

 At Hawn & Walsh LLC, we have been concentrating our practice on personal injury matters in Central Oregon for more than 35 years.
-Our practice is focused on litigation, including wrongful death, medical malpractice, personal injury and civil rights.
+Our practice is focused on litigation, including wrongful death, medical malpractice, personal injury.
 We have handled thousands of personal injury cases, including through settlement, trial, and in the Court of Appeals and Supreme Court for the state of Oregon.
 We pride ourselves on the results obtained on behalf of our clients.